 Vampire: A History Through Pop Culture

 Since the dawn of time, humans have been obsessed with the lore of the vampire the same way the vampire has been obsessed with the taste of human blood.
 Nowadays, the public has the same general idea of the vampire resembling something similar to that of Bram Stoker’s Dracula: a highly sexualized, demonic being that drinks human blood and has a lure over bats.
-But the myth of the vampire goes back much further than the birth of Dracula.
-There are clear foundations of the myth in every culture and it is impossible for historians to pinprick exactly where the blood sucker originated from.
-However, there are suggestions that the demon was born out of sorcery in ancient Egypt.
+But the myth of the vampire goes back much further than the origination of Dracula in 1887.
+There are clear foundations of the myth in every culture across the planet making it impossible for historians to pinprick exactly where the bloodsucker originated from.
+However, many historians suggest that the demon was born out of sorcery in ancient Egypt.

 The word vampire first appeared in the English language as vampyre in the early 1700s, almost two hundred years before Dracula was published.
 And in 1819, the being rose into fiction for the first time by John Polidori in The Vampyre.
 While Polidori’s story brought the vampire into modern fiction and was arguably considered the most influential vampire work of the 19th century, it is Bram Stoker’s Dracula that is given the most credit and has spawned the distinctive vampire culture that is still alive today.

 The vampire has clawed its way into the comic book world as well.
 Graphic novels such as Vampirella (1969), Tomb of Dracula (1972), 30 Days of Night (2002), and Dracula Vs King Arthur (2005) show vampires as both the superheroes and villains.
 After the ending of Buffy the Vampire Slayer in 2003, Joss Whedon launched Buffy Season 8: The Long Way Home, in comic book form.
-After the ending of the show’s spin-off, Angel, Whedon launched the comic book series Angel Season 6: After the Fall, keeping the show which had gone down in vampire and human history well alive.
+After the ending of the Buffy spin-off, Angel, Whedon launched the comic book series Angel Season 6: After the Fall.

-Vampires have been a part of human culture for centuries, and show no signs of ever going away, despite the uprising hype for zombies and other supernatural creatures.
-Stories like Dracula and Buffy the Vampire Slayer have been dubbed classic for a reason.
-The drama of the vampire is timeless and will continue to thrill and entertain humans for centuries to come.
+Stories like Dracula and Buffy the Vampire Slayer have been dubbed classics for a reason.
+Despite the popularization of zombies and superheroes, the thrill of the vampire is timeless and will likely be a part of pop-culture to scare and entertain for centuries to come.

 © 2014 Sckylar Gibby-Brown